The Federal Wire Act And How It Affects Legal Sports Betting In The United States

 History Of The Federal Wire Act

-The Federal Wire Act was passed back in 1961 under the name Interstate Wire Act.
-At the time of its passing, organized crime ran illegal sports wagering activities, primarily through wire transmission.
-The law aimed to cut off all forms of illegal bets being placed through wire communications and curtail the illegal gambling activity of crime syndicates.
+The Federal Wire Act was passed in 1961 under the name Interstate Wire Act.
+At the time of its passing, organized crime conducted illegal sports wagering activities, primarily through wire transmission.
+The law aimed to prevent all forms of illegal bets placed through wire communications and curtail the illegal gambling activity of crime syndicates.

 By clamping down on the communication channels, the US government would stop the mob from sending and receiving any wagers on sports.
-To be clear, the law blocked transmissions of bets and gambling information between states via wired communication, which at the time included telegraphs and telephones.
+To be clear, the law blocked transmissions of bets and gambling information between states via wired communication, which included telegraphs and telephones.

 The Federal Wire Act’s Reach